-One way to consistently prevent loss of perspective throughout the year is to routinely practice maintaining an “attitude of gratitude.”
-Here are some tips and suggestions for developing this healthy psychological mindset:
+One of the key things to enjoy Monday is definitely having a positive mind and maintaining an "attitude of gratitude" is the answer!
+Here are some tips and suggestions for developing this healthy psychological mindset.

 Stay engaged with relationships in your life